TabbyML/tabby/README.md

 ## Quickstart

-The steps below assume a Linux OS and a Python installation.
+The steps below assume a Linux OS and a Python installation (3.6 or above).

 1\. **[Install](#installation) the Python package**: